RANDSLEEP(1) | General Commands Manual | RANDSLEEP(1) |

 randsleep

-execs into command after
+execs into

-sleeping for up to time seconds.
-It is intended for use
+time seconds.
+It is intended for use in cronjobs and

 If command is not specified,